turgeonmaxime/f21-stat3150/content/_index.md

 This is the course website for **STAT 3150: Statistical Computing**.
 This course aims to provide students with a broad overview of computational techniques used in modern statistical analysis.
 Throughout the course, students will:

- - Become proficient in R, to the level that they can analyse data using the tools from this class.
+ - Become proficient in `R`, to the level that they can analyse data using the tools from this class.
- - Be able to choose and produce an appropriate data visualization given the context.
  - Learn how to sample from various distributions, directly and indirectly.
+ - Design and conduct a simulation to study a particular statistical question.
  - Become familiar with several resampling techniques and know which one to use for a particular problem.
  - Be introduced to numerical methods and optimisation techniques.